 One group of adolescents at the greatest risk of failing to successfully transition to adulthood are delinquent youth who end up in the juvenile justice system and or in its detention centers.
 Youth coming from juvenile justice facilities are usually disproportionately impoverished and often from single-parent homes located in low-income neighborhoods.
 Often these youth may have high rates of learning disabilities, mental health, and/or substance abuse problems.1

 Due to their lengthy involvement in and out of the juvenile justice system, youth often face a lifetime of low educational achievement and eventually struggle with marginal job stability and long term advancement in the labor force.
-Ultimately, it is the local community and society at large which will pay vast sums to incarcerate many of them and to treat others for drug addiction or other public health problems.
-Therefore, the need to work with youth deeply embedded within the juvenile justice system in order to break the cycle of poverty and incarceration is dire.
+Ultimately, it is the local community and society at large which will pay vast sums to incarcerate many of these youth and to treat others for drug addiction or other public health problems.
+To break this cycle of poverty and incarceration, there is a dire need to work with youth deeply embedded in the juvenile justice system.

-To accomplish this, the Annie E. Casey Foundation, and now Women In Government, are providing education and information to legislators on juvenile justice reform with the following goals:
+To accomplish this, Women In Government and the Annie E. Casey Foundation are providing education and information to legislators on juvenile justice reform with the following goals:

 What can policymakers do?

 Legislators from around the country have proposed bills designed to achieve these goals.
-In Arkansas, Senator Ruth Whitaker and Senator Sue Madison serve on the Joint Budget Committee.
-They promoted and passed Senate Bill (S.B.)
-94. This legislation provides grants for educational programs designed to reach out to at-risk youth who may be in and out of the juvenile justice system.
+In Arkansas, Senator Ruth Whitaker and Senator Sue Madison promoted and passed Senate Bill (S.B.)
+94, which provides grants for educational programs designed to reach out to at-risk youth who may be in and out of the juvenile justice system.

 Women In Government will continue to work with mutual partners to explore issues related to juvenile justice.
 For more information see the resources provided below.

-Annie E. Casey Foundation : The foundation’s juvenile justice reform agenda is designed to improve the odds that delinquent youth can make successful transitions to adulthood, primarily by reforming juvenile justice system so that they lock up fewer youth, rely more on proven, family-focused interventions, and create opportunities for positive youth development.
-For more click here.
+Annie E. Casey Foundation : The foundation’s juvenile justice reform agenda is designed to improve the odds that delinquent youth can make successful transitions to adulthood, primarily by reforming juvenile justice systems so that they lock up fewer youth; rely more on proven, family-focused interventions; and create opportunities for positive youth development.
+To learn more, click here.

 Children’s Defense Fund : This is a non-profit child advocacy organization that champions policies and programs that lift children out of poverty; protect them from abuse and neglect; and ensure their access to healthcare, quality education, and a moral and spiritual foundation.
-For more click here.
+To learn more, click here.

 National Juvenile Justice and Delinquency Prevention Coalition (NJJDPC) : The NJJDPC believes the juvenile justice systems across the United States are in urgent need of reform.
 The link below is to the NJJDPC report which provides concrete recommendations addressing much‐needed policy and administrative advances in juvenile justice.
-For more click here.
+To learn more, click here.